BrittonWinterrose/InventoryShelfCheck/README.md

 (the form should be automatically generated and accessable through the Inventory Location Spreadsheet)

-Replace the variables values on their respective lines in the inventory.html file using the strings from your google spreadsheets URL's on lines 21 - 23.
+Replace the variables value on it's respective line in the ShelfCheck.html file using the strings from your google spreadsheet URL's on lines 47.

-Open up the form, copy the field_id's for each entry field, and paste them in to the appropriate fields in the inventory.html file.
-Starts on line 222.

 Save to your webserver and launch!
 Enjoy entering various items and being able to look them up using the google sheet or the app.